openshift/enhancements/enhancements/monitoring/scrape-profiles.md

 - monitors with the profile label and the requested label value (profile)
 - monitors without the profile label present (additionally to the current namespace selector).

-This was it would be up to OpenShift teams if they wanted to adopt this feature.
-Without any change to a monitor, if a user picks a profile in the CMO config, things should work as they did before.
-When a OpenShift team wants to implement scrape profiles, they need to provide monitors for all profiles making sure they do not provide monitors without the profile label.
+OpenShift teams can decide if they wanted to adopt this feature.
+Without any change to a ServiceMonitor, if a user picks a profile in the CMO config, things should work as they did before.
+When an OpenShift team wants to implement scrape profiles, they need to provide monitors for all profiles, making sure they do not provide monitors without the profile label.
 If a profile label is not used, then a monitor will not be scraped at all for any given profile.

 In the beginning the goal is to support 2 profiles:

 - `full` (same as today)
-- `operational` (only collect metrics necessary for alerts, recording rules, telemetry and dashboards)
+- `minimal` (only collect metrics necessary for alerts, recording rules, telemetry and dashboards)

-When the cluster admin enables the `operational` profile, the k8s Prometheus resource would be configured accordingly:
+When the cluster admin enables the `minimal` profile, the k8s Prometheus resource would be configured accordingly:

 ```yaml
 apiVersion: monitoring.coreos.com/v1